akito0011/RailManager/README.md

 - Real-time display of departure and arrival times
 - Itinerary suggestions based on time, distance, and other travel constraints
 - Offline storage of recent searches and itineraries via Room
-- Clean, responsive, and intuitive UI with Jetpack Compose
+- Clean, responsive, and intuitive UI with Jetpack
 - Communication with a Python-based backend via Retrofit

 ---